 The top is a wonderful plateau of grass that shimmered in the lifting breeze.
 Bare sandstone shows through the surface vegetation and in places is covered with the most wonderful lichens and mosses of all colours.

 It is folklore that a ship from the Spanish Armada was wrecked on the shores but despite hopes being raised in the 19th centaury when a gold doubloon was accidentally found there remains no further sign of any treasure.

 The only sign of human endeavour to be seen on the island is the cairn at the summit and low stone walled shelter for past resident sheep.
 Wild goats are said to live on the island but I certainly did not spot any signs on my whistle stop visit.
-The vital sign mof ‘poops’ on bare stones was not evident.
+The vital sign of ‘poops’ on bare stones was not evident.
 Perhaps proof of goats being longstanding residents is the fact that the adjoining islet Meal nan Gabhar is in Gaelic – hill of the she goats.